deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 “Right, well…stay, then.
 Get this handed over.
 I’d still like you to pay a visit to Stinkworld, though.
 This is gonna need the touch of experience.”

-“Aright, My Champion.
+“Aright, my Champion.
 Now git, I got work ‘ta do.”

 Fiin nodded and sniffed noses with him, rested a brotherly paw on his shoulder, then turned back to his business.
 A Champion never rested.